-Materials: Organic Chemistry: Principles and Mechanisms by Joel Karty, 2nd Ed. (required); Access to Online Homework (OWLv2, Cengage, Required); Molecular Model kit (very highly recommended); iClicker2 - ISBN 9781429290471 (Required)
+Materials: Chemistry: An Atoms First Approach, by Zumdahl & Zumdahl, 2nd ed, Cengage Publishing.
+(Required); Organic Chemistry: Principles and Mechanisms by Joel Karty, 2nd Ed. (required); Access to Online Homework (OWLv2, Cengage, Required); Molecular Model kit (very highly recommended); Non-programmable scientific calculator (see below for specifics); iClicker2 - ISBN 9781429290471 (Required)

-General Course Information: Chemistry 2081 with accompanying 2085 lab is the third semester in a threesemester sequence of courses designed to provide a strong chemistry background for students pursuing degrees and careers in the life sciences.
+General Course Information: Chemistry 1082 with accompanying 1086 lab is the second semester in a threesemester sequence of courses designed to provide a strong chemistry background for students pursuing degrees and careers in the life sciences.
 Upon completion of these courses, the desired outcome is that the student (1) can identify, define and solve problems; (2) can locate and critically evaluate information; (3) has mastered a body of knowledge and a mode of inquiry; (4) can communicate effectively; and (5) has acquired the skills for effective and life-long learning.